zakariabelourga/supabase-auth/SUPABASE_CRUD_SUMMARY.md

     *   **Joins:** Supabase's join syntax (`related_table ( columns ), other_related_table ( columns )`) is used within `.select()` to efficiently fetch related data (e.g., category names, tags, linked entity names for items).
     *   **Type Safety:** TypeScript interfaces (e.g., `ItemWithRelations`, `Entity`) are defined to represent the expected shape of data returned from Supabase, including joined relations.
 Type casting (`data as unknown as Interface[]`) is used to align the fetched data with these interfaces, improving intellisense and catching potential errors.
     *   **Data Passing:** The fetched data (e.g., `items`, `categories`, `entities`) is returned from the `load` function, making it available in the corresponding `+page.svelte` component via the `data` prop (`let { data } = $props();`).
+    *   **Type Safety Note:** Due to limitations in the Supabase client's generic typing, especially with joins returning single related objects, we sometimes need to cast the fetched `data as unknown as ExpectedType[]` to align it with our more specific TypeScript interfaces.
+Always define clear interfaces for your expected data shapes.

 3.  **Server-Side Mutations (`actions`):**
     *   **Primary Method:** All Create, Update, and Delete operations are handled via named SvelteKit `actions` defined within the `actions` object in `+page.server.ts` files.